Skip to main content

 Billing data is refreshed daily, but there might be a 48-hour delay for full updates.

-The tables under the Detailed Usage Cost, Pricing, and Committed Use Discounts exports may take up to 48 hours to be created.
+The tables under the Detailed Usage Cost and Pricing exports may take up to 48 hours to be created.

 5. Do all exports need to be in the same location?

 Yes.
-The Detailed Usage Cost, Pricing, and Committed Use Discounts exports must be configured to use the same location (US or EU) and preferably the same project.
+The Detailed Usage Cost and Pricing exports must be configured to use the same location (US or EU) and preferably the same project.
 Using different locations will cause integration issues with nOps.

 6. Why do I need to grant permissions at three different levels (Organization, Billing Account, Project)?